christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Amyntas Nikator aka Amyntas of Galatia [^10] aka Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
 14) was one of Asander aka Julius Caesar's sons (Caesarion was too young to be Amyntas, so he was likely one of Julius Caesar aka Asanders sons from a Galatian Celtic princess from the Deiotarus royal house.
 However, Amyntas carried the Isis iconography, and Cleopatra claimed descent from Isis).

 He was also Jesus ben Fabus aka Isa Amen.
+The name Fabus may have been distorted by Josephus from Jesus ben Bagus (Bagus means god in Celtic).
+Amyntas was the son of Bogitarus.
+In Celtic and Persian "Bagus" means god.
+"Boga" in Persian also means god and in the name Adobogiona "Bog-" means god in Celtic.
+In Latin Nikator translates to Invictus.
+"Jesus ben Bagus" means "Jesus, Son of God", or  "Jesus, Son of The Lord".

+Bagus -> Baga -> Bhagavan: This is the Sanskrit word for "The Blessed One" "The Lord," a title for God.
+It enters Persian as "Baga" (as in the city Baghdad, "Given by God").
+He is known in Indian sources as "Amita," from which "Amyntas" derives, but also as "Moga" or "Maues," the first Saka (Scythian) King in India.

+Islamic tradition holds that Jesus (Isa) was a prophet born of the virgin Maryam, who did not die but was raised to heaven.
+"Maryam" is not a Jewish woman.
+It is a title for the Mari, the Scythian "Mother Goddess" worshipped by the Anatolian Celts.
+Amyntas, as the son of the Celtic princess Adobogiona, was literally the "Son of the Mari."
+His "ascension" refers to his assumption of the "Hidden Lord" (Amen) kingship after a period of conflict.

+Amyntas's mother Adobogiona was a "Jewish Queen" and the "Celtic Goddess-Queen" at the same time, proving Jew: Iudii -> Ioudaioi -> Jew.
+The Iudii, were originally Scythian-Celtic priests from Galatia who later became "Jews" under Alexandrian syncretism.

-He ruled an empire that stretched from modern-day Turkey through India.
+Amyntas ruled an empire that stretched from modern-day Turkey through India, but likely further (his reign coicides with the "Yellow Emperor" Zhao of Han, an archetype that he fits perfectly with).
 His palace at Isauria refers to Isis (also known as Isa or Aset) who was the mother of Horus (Cleopatra identified herself with the Greco-Egyptian goddess Isis). -Ura is a city suffix so this makes "Isaura" the "City of the Mother Goddess", whose son was the god-king.
 So, her son would have been Isa, son of Isis.
 The son of Isis in mythology was Horus, and that is why Caesarion's iconography has a Horus falcon on it.

 If Amyntas Nikator aka Amyntas of Galatia was Asander aka Julius Caesar's son then Asander aka Julius Caesar was also Brogitarix, king of Galatia (Full name: Brogitaris (Brigatos) van (de) Celtes